nathtiekk/tp/docs/UserGuide.md

 **Warning: Duplicate Names**

 If you edit a person's name to one that already exists:
-* A warning message will be shown
+* An error message will be shown
-* You will be asked to confirm if you want to proceed
+* The person will not be edited
 * Consider adding a unique identifier (e.g., middle name or initial) to distinguish between clients with the same name
 </box>